-The classical constraints will thus apply identically to theories with or without direct couplings, as far as the direct couplings do not spoil the success of Newton gravity in its regime of applicability.
+The classical constraints will thus apply identically to theories with or without direct couplings, as far as the direct couplings of the probe do not spoil the success of Newton gravity in its regime of applicability.
 Experiments involving photons in the regime of validity of the WKB approximation would also give access to the $\gamma$ parameter, as in the standard PPN formalism.

 Possible extensions of this work would include the complete study in the PPN formalism of the two-body system, made of a PN source (Sun) and a massive probe (a planet), in theories with direct couplings.
 This should include the study of (non-)conservation laws for the different PN quantities (densities, momentum...) for the massive bodies, used when integrated the fluid equations of motion in the interior of massive bodies.
 Although technically involved, the procedure is well defined.
 The result would allow to give quantitative predictions for the results of solar system experiments such as the measure of the perihelion shift of Mercury.